-'/tmp/pytest\workflow\33mrz5a5/workflow1' and '/tmp/pytest\workflow\33mrz5a5/workflow2'

-Disallow empty command and name keys.
+- '/tmp/pytest\workflow\33mrz5a5/workflow1' and '/tmp/pytest\workflow\33mrz5a5/workflow2' - Disallow empty command and name keys.
 An empty command caused pytest-workflow to hang.
 Empty names are also disallowed.

 - Added more information to the manual on how to debug pipelines and use pytest-workflow outside a virtual environment. - Reworked code to use tempfile.mkdtemp to create a truly unique temporary working directory if the -basetemp flag is not used.
 This replaces the old code which dependeded on pytest internal code which was flagged as deprecated.
-Also more information was added to the manual about the use of -basetemp. - Added a test case for WDL pipelines run with Cromwell and wrote an example for using WDL+Cromwell in the manual. - Added --tag flag to allow for easier selection of workflows during testing. - Added a test case for snakemake pipelines and wrote an example for using pytest-workflow with snakemake in the manual.
+Also more information was added to the manual about the use of -basetemp. - Added a test case for WDL pipelines run with Cromwell and wrote an example for using WDL+Cromwell in the manual. - Added tag flag to allow for easier selection of workflows during testing. - Added a test case for snakemake pipelines and wrote an example for using pytest-workflow with snakemake in the manual.

 - Improved the log output to look nicer and make workflow log paths easier to find in the test output. - Fixed an error that polluted the log message with a pytest stacktrace when running more than one workflow.
-Measures are taken in our test framework to detect such issues in the future. - Added the possibility to run multiple workflows simultaneously with the --workflow-threads or --wt flag. - Made code easier to maintain by using stdlib instead of pytest's py lib in all of the code. - Added a schema check to ensure that tests have unique names when whitespace is removed.
+Measures are taken in our test framework to detect such issues in the future. - Added the possibility to run multiple workflows simultaneously with the --workflow-threads or --wt flag.

-9.15.
+9.16.
 Version 0.4.0 29